 Using all information and data up to this point, discuss how the FADS gene cluster may influence the risk for CAD.
 (Value 6/50)

-Imagine you are clinician and a patient comes in who has has a mixed, but predominately African ancestry.
+Imagine you are clinician and a patient comes in who has a mixed, but predominately African ancestry.
 Considering that individuals with African ancestry are more likely to have more alleles of the FADS gene cluster, using the information and data in this exam and your previous knowledge, how could you reduce his/her risk for CAD disease?
 Defend your answer by incorporating data from both studies.
 (Value 7/50)

-Given that all of these studies were conducted in Western countries with a high n-6 to n-3 ratios, discuss how the association between higher D6D activity and CAD risk may differ in countries with a lower dietary n-6 to n-3 ratio (for example, in Inuits consuming a traditional diet).
+Given that all of these studies were conducted in Western countries with a high n-6 to n-3 ratio, discuss how the association between higher D6D activity and CAD risk may differ in countries with a lower dietary n-6 to n-3 ratio (for example, in Inuits consuming a traditional diet).
 Explain any neutral or positive influences the FADS alleles may have.
 Defend your answer using your own knowledge, the Background information and the two studies.
 (Value 8/50)

-A recent large randomized, controlled clinical trial showed no effect of n-3 LC-PUFA supplementation on myocardial infarction (a common outcome of CAD).
-Comment on 1) why a clinical trial may not always be able to identify effects with supplementation in the general population and 2) why targeting only n-3 LC-PUFA may not always be effective.
+A recent large randomized, controlled clinical trial showed no effect of n-3 LC-PUFA supplementation on CAD.
+Comment on 1) why a clinical trial may not always be able to identify effects with nutrient supplementation in the general population and 2) why targeting only n-3 LC-PUFA may not always be effective.
 Use your previous knowledge and all the information and data from this exam.
 (Value 10/50)

 Effect of intervention on participants with either a low or a high number of FADS alleles.
 LL = low n-6 (intervention) and <4 FADS alleles (low); LH = low n-6 (intervention) and >4 FADS alleles (high); HL = high n-6 (control) and <4 FADS alleles (low); HH = high n-6 (control) and >4 FADS alleles (high).